bubroz/clipscribe/docs/advanced/DEVELOPMENT.md

 # ClipScribe Development Guide

-*Last Updated: July 6, 2025 - v2.19.0 Enhanced Metadata Complete*
+*Last Updated: July 30, 2025 - v2.21.0 Pro-First Architecture*

 ## Overview

 ClipScribe is a powerful, AI-powered video intelligence tool that supports **1800+ video platforms** through yt-dlp integration.
-It uses Google's Gemini 2.5 Flash for direct video processing with **enhanced metadata extraction** - confidence scores, evidence chains, and temporal resolution.
+It uses Google's Gemini 2.5 Pro as its default model to ensure the highest quality intelligence extraction.
+A faster, lower-cost option using Gemini 2.5 Flash is available via a command-line flag.

 ## 🚀 Enhanced Metadata Architecture (v2.19.0 Complete)